 We can make dramatic progress in lowering maternal mortality -- but we need better data, and more of it.

-- By Melinda GatesMelinda Gates, a 2012 FP Global Thinker, is co-chair of the Bill & Melinda Gates Foundation.
+- By Melinda GatesMelinda Gates is co-chair of the Bill & Melinda Gates Foundation.

 Bill and I are used to journalists calling us data nerds.
 Sometimes it’s meant as a compliment, sometimes it’s not, but we always take it in a positive way.
 At Microsoft, we analyzed mountains of data to make the best possible business decisions.
 We have tried to bring the same culture to our foundation.
 However, we’ve had to come to terms with the fact that in certain areas of global health, the data just aren’t very good.